The Proof

 - Describe, don't evaluate.
 Tell the tool what the creative does, not whether it is good.

 - Include channels and context.
-Where the work runs affects the decoded strategy significantly.
+Where the work runs affects the analysed strategy significantly.

 - Use the structured prompts.
-They force you to separate idea from execution, which produces sharper decodes.
+They force you to separate idea from execution, which produces sharper analyses.

-- Upload brand documents for unknown brands.
-If the validation shows amber or red, brand guidelines or strategy docs make a significant difference.
+- Upload organisation documents for unknown organisations.
+If the validation shows amber or red, communications guidelines or strategy docs make a significant difference.

 - Upload the brief.
-If you have the original brief, upload it to the brand context section.
-It grounds the decode.
+If you have the original brief, upload it to the organisation context section.
+It grounds the analysis.

 - Edit the output.
-The decode is a starting point.
+The analysis is a starting point.
 Your strategic judgment refines it.
-Re-decoding after edits preserves your direction.
+Re-analysing after edits preserves your direction.

 Mode & Access